streamlit/docs/content/library/api/personalization/experimental-user.md

 ### Context-dependent behavior

 The value of `st.experimental_user.email` is context-dependent.
 It returns a value depending on where the app is running.
-The [private](#private-app-on-streamlit-cloud) or [public](#public-app-on-streamlit-cloud) app can be running on Streamlit Cloud, [locally](#local-development), or on a [3rd party cloud provider](#app-deployed-on-a-3rd-party-cloud-provider).
+The [private](#private-app-on-streamlit-cloud) or [public](#public-app-on-streamlit-cloud) app can be running on Streamlit Community Cloud, [locally](#local-development), or on a [3rd party cloud provider](#app-deployed-on-a-3rd-party-cloud-provider).
 Let's look at the different scenarios.

-#### **Private app on Streamlit Cloud**
+#### **Private app on Streamlit Community Cloud**

-Users need to be logged in to Streamlit Cloud to view private apps.
+Users need to be logged in to Streamlit Community Cloud to view private apps.
 If a user is not logged, they see:

 <div style={{ maxWidth: '65%', marginBottom: '-1em', marginLeft: '8em' }}>
     <Image src="/images/private-app-access.png" />
 </div>

 If a user is logged in, `st.experimental_user.email` returns the user's email.
-Suppose a user logged in to Streamlit Cloud using jane@email.com:
+Suppose a user logged in to Streamlit Community Cloud using jane@email.com:

 ```python
 st.experimental_user.email
 # Returns: jane@email.com
 ```

-#### **Public app on Streamlit Cloud**
+#### **Public app on Streamlit Community Cloud**

-Currently, `st.experimental_user.email` returns information about the logged-in user of _private apps_ on Streamlit Cloud.
+Currently, `st.experimental_user.email` returns information about the logged-in user of _private apps_ on Streamlit Community Cloud.
 If used in a public app, it returns `None`.
 For example:

 ```python
 st.experimental_user.email
 # Returns: None
 ```

-This value of this field is empty in a public Streamlit Cloud app to prevent leaking user emails to developers.
+This value of this field is empty in a public Streamlit Community Cloud app to prevent leaking user emails to developers.

 #### **Local development**